 - 1.1.
 All meat products sold at PCC under the scope of this standard must come from animals raised in accordance with the animal welfare requirements set forth in section 2. - 1.1.1.
 PCC encourages producers not within the scope of this standard to source meat raised from animals in compliance with the criteria outlined below in section 2. - 1.2.
-All meat products within the scope of the standard must be certified organic or verified as non-GMO by the Non-GMO Project or another approved certification. - 1.3.
+Vendors within the scope of this standard must adhere to the GE Ingredients and Labeling Standard, specifically the section titled "Animal Products." - 1.3.
 PCC does not accept any meat products from cloned animals or their offspring. - 1.4.
 Meats should not contain any artificial colors or flavors, protein binders, preservatives, or chemicals that increase weight, water retention, or mask potential food safety indicators such as color or odor changes. - 1.5.
 PCC encourages vendors to pursue third-party certification programs to verify and add credibility to sustainability and animal welfare claims (e.g., organic, non-GMO, and Animal Welfare Approved). - 1.6.
 PCC does not sell any veal products. - 1.7.
 PCC encourages vendors to be honest and transparent regarding the origin of their stock and whether they maintain a closed herd.